 Laura Klesse, M.D., Ph.D., is the director of the Neurofibromatosis Program at Children’s Health℠ and specializes in assessing and treating cancer predispositions..
-She is also an assistant professor of pediatrics and neurological surgery at UT Southwestern Medical Center.
+She is also an associate professor of pediatrics and neurological surgery at UT Southwestern Medical Center.

 Dr. Klesse earned her medical and doctoral degrees at UT Southwestern.
 She completed her residency in pediatrics at Children’s Health and performed her fellowship in pediatric hematology-oncology at UT Southwestern.